-ARTS III - TIMETABLE, 1963
+ARTS III - TIMETABLE, 1964

 (S) indicates classes at Sydney University.

-Times for Philosophy III to be arranged by the School of Philosophy at beginning of Term 1, 1963.
+Times for Philosophy III to be arranged by the School of Philosophy at the beginning of Term 1, 1964.

 Tutorials in Economics III will be arranged by the School of Economics.
-Times for French III will be arranged.
+Students taking courses from Group 7 (other than Sc.
+Thought) must consult the enrolling officer for their timetables.